As Hurricane Milton threatens the US, Helene could cost property owners more than $47 billion | KRDO

 And yet many residents in Helene’s path did not have flood insurance.
 CoreLogic estimates Helene caused between $20 billion and $30 billion of uninsured flood losses.

-That dwarfs the firm’s estimate of between $10.5 billion and $17.5 billion worth of uninsured wind and flood losses.
+That dwarfs the firm’s estimate of between $10.5 billion and $17.5 billion worth of insured wind and flood losses.

 “A significant portion of the losses from this hurricane are likely to go uninsured, leaving the individual property owner responsible for paying for repairs,” CoreLogic wrote in an update on Friday.